 Traditional research reports use selective evidence — the researcher chooses a few illustrative quotes for a slide deck.
 This creates two problems: cherry-picking risk (conscious or unconscious selection of quotes that support the narrative) and information loss (most evidence is left in the transcript, unsearchable).

 Evidence trails use automatic evidence — every instance of a concept across every conversation is linked to the finding.
 The system doesn’t select quotes; it indexes all of them.
 Users can browse the full evidence set or filter by segment, time period, study type, or emotional intensity.
+The comparison between the two approaches is summarized in the table below.

 Evidence Completeness Scoring